The Blue Belt Programme supports the UK Overseas Territories with the protection and sustainable management of their marine environments.

 The Blue Belt Programme has supported the UK Overseas Territories to enhance marine protection across more than 4.3 million square kilometres of marine environment.

-See recent work and highlights from the Blue Belt Programme with the Annual Update 2020-2021:
+See latest work and highlights from the Blue Belt Programme with the Annual Update 2022-2023:

 For a detailed breakdown of Blue Belt Programme activities and achievements, see the below publications:

-The Blue Shield is a maritime domain awareness project, which works to assess and understand the activities that take place within the marine zones of the Overseas Territories.
+The Blue Belt Ocean Shield is a maritime domain awareness project, which works to assess and understand the activities that take place within the marine zones of Overseas Territories.

-This is in order to better understand the potential impacts of activities on the health and sustainability of the Territories’ marine environments, and ultimately protect them from harmful activity.
+The Programme assists UKOTs to better understand the potential impacts of activities on the health and sustainability of their marine environments, and ultimately protect them from harmful activity.

 Additional resources and publications